The Philippines has become a remote work powerhouse.

 Not generic admin work.

 These EAs run parts of the business.
 They manage KPIs.
 Coordinate launches.
 Oversee small teams.
-Act as remote COO for founders.
+Act as a remote operator for founders.

 What you need: Experience in one industry (coaching, law, medical, agencies).
 Project management skills.
 Proactive mindset.